-3980:695 Internship in Public Administration & Urban Studies (3 credits)

-Students with sufficient work experience can petition for a waiver of this requirement.
+- 3980:695 Internship (3 credits) - Students with sufficient work experience can petition for a waiver of this requirement.

 J.D./Master of Public Administration

 The University offers a joint J.D. and Public Administration program (JD/MPA).
 The MPA is a professional degree designed to prepare students for their public service careers in local government public management and administration as well as the management of non-profit organizations.
 One benefit of the JD/MPA is to prepare students for careers in the public sector what a law degree is useful.
 This program reduces the total existing credit hours of the School of Law from 88 to 77 and Public Administration from 42 to 33.